Akitsuyoshi/CarND-Advanced-Lane-Lines/README.md

 ## Overview

-Here is my goal of this project:
+Here is my goal for this project:

-- Make pipeline to identify the lane boundaries in a video from a front-facing camera on a car
+- Make a pipeline to identify the lane boundaries in a video from a front-facing camera on a car
 - Reflect on my work

 [//]: # (Image References)